Kim Kardashian ‘Couldn’t Pay Rent’ After Buying These 6.5-Inch Gold Louboutin Pumps

 The luxury label’s platforms were released in 2012 and were among 20 styles, along with six bags, that were included in a capsule collection inspired by two decades of Louboutin’s work.

-Prices for the different styles in the collection ranged from around $3,995 on Net-a-porter.com to nearly $4,300 on other online marketplaces.
+The shoes were previously listed for $3,995 on Net-a-porter.com, and a pre-owned pair “worn only 1 night indoors,” described by a seller, is currently available for $2,100 on eBay.
+For those who truly appreciate a vintage look, an eBay seller is offering her shoes worn “numerous times and have lots of scratches on them” for $1,650.

 The range debuted Feb.
-27, 2012 at a pop-up shop in Selfridges before its worldwide release in March.
+27, 2012 at a London pop-up shop in Selfridges before its worldwide release the following month.

-Some colorways in the Isolde 160 model were produced in black, rose gold and gold.
+Some colorways in the Isolde 160 model were produced in black, pink and gold.
 Design details included Swarovski-embellished platforms, buckled straps, patent leather and spikes.
 The towering stiletto heel measures around 6.5 inches and the platform is around 2.5 inches thick.

 The social media queen also shared other eye-catching heels from Louboutin, YSL and Yeezy, as well as gowns in her archive, adding that she planned to pass on her wares to North West, her daughter with husband, Kanye West.